tmnarine/techml/rpi/spigotpi/README.md

-# Finding PI using Assembler
+# Finding Pi using Assembler

 As a software developer, I normally program in one of C++, Objective-C, Python or Swift.
 Programming in assembler has been out of reach and over the years I only learned the very basics of reading assembly language.